tuskat/teddys-crew/README.md

 # Teddy's Crews

+## -

+It has always been a dream of mine to be able to explore beyond the limits of the human mind.
+To strip the universe down to its essence and understand everything in and out of it.
+But what i found shook me to the core of my existence...
+When one is faced with a darkness so vast, so powerful..
+Maybe the only logical solution is to go insane...

 ## Synopsis

 "Teddy's Crews" is a cute parody of [Redacted], it stars some bears like creatures with insect masks fighting some obscure-like (deep-sea inspired) creatures.